dandersonw/myouji-kenchi/blog-post/blog-post.md

 for tasks from string normalization to part of speech tagging.
 Essentially, they are finite state machines that can produce output when they transition between states.
+The below text assumes a basic knowledge of finite state machines;
+for a quick review the [Wikipedia article](https://en.wikipedia.org/wiki/Finite-state_machine) covers the topic well.

-On a theoretical level they translate between two "languages" of symbols, where any one input can result in:
+On a theoretical level FSTs translate between two "languages" of symbols, where any one input can result in:
 * zero outputs, if the transducer does not accept an input
 * one output, if the transducer is deterministic for an input